mstksg/advent-of-code-2018/reflections.md

 the alphabet) to *F(25)* (the free group on the letters of the alphabet not including our cleaned letter).

-Luckily, the free group *F(S)* comes equipped with a free group homomorphism:

 ```haskell
 foldMapFree
     :: Group b